jdillard/murder-mystery/source/content/assets/plot.md

 The murderer confesses (voluntarily or after being cornered). [material needed]

 Wrap with a brief epilogue of what becomes of each character. [material needed]

-## Extra Spice Ideas

-### Props

-* A diary with ripped-out pages.
-* A suspicious bottle with poison label removed.
-* Newspaper clippings about labor unrest or bankruptcies.